mami-project/draft-kt-plus-protocol/draft-trammell-plus-spec.md

 layout of its first 20 bytes with the PLUS Basic Header, except the Extended Header bit (0x01 on byte 11) is set.
 As with the Basic Header, overlying transports are presumed to provide encryption and integrity protection for the PLUS Extended Header.
-The Extended Header has in 21-byte, 22-byte, 24-byte, and variable-length variants, and three to four additional fields:
+The Extended Header has 1-byte, 2-byte, 4-byte, and variable-length variants, and three to four additional fields:

 - C codepoint (PCF class): a two-bit value defining the class of the PCF value,